How to visit Ladybower Reservoir, Derbyshire

 Ladybower Dam, Derbyshire, Peak District

-Once you’ve checked out the plugholes, take a stroll across the dam.
-You’ll see two draw off towers, which control the water valves.
-In the distance, you can see two aqueducts.
+Once you’ve checked out the plugholes, take a leisurely stroll across the dam itself.
+As you cross, you’ll see two draw off towers, which play a crucial role in controlling the water valves.
+In the distance, you’ll also spot two impressive aqueducts.

 Things to do around Ladybower Reservoir